We answer any questions you might have relating to Aesthetics Awards entry, judging, ceremony and sponsorship

 Please note that not all categories can be voted for, and we do not offer voting on practitioner or clinic categories.
 If your category does not have a voting option on our website, it is being decided solely by our esteemed panel of judges.

 Aesthetics reviews the chosen judges every year and we are open to new judges.
-If you are someone who considers yourself as an expert within the medical aesthetic field, with several years of demonstrable experience in the UK market, then get in touch with the team.
+If you are someone who considers yourself as an expert within the medical aesthetic field, with several years of demonstrable experience in the UK market, then get in touch with the team and email email@example.com.

 Please outline: your reasons for wanting to become an Aesthetics Awards judge, why you believe you will be a good judge, what your qualifications are, as well as your specific and unique insights and expertise you can bring.
-Note that there are no remunerations for becoming an Aesthetics Awards judge, however judges gain a lot of exposure, being listed on the Aesthetics Awards website, publicised on social media, and contacted for industry commentary for the Aesthetics journal and Beyond Beauty magazine.
+Note that there are no remunerations for becoming an Aesthetics Awards judge, and should be happy to share their expertise to further progress the UK medical aesthetics field.
+However, judges are also listed on the Aesthetics Awards website, publicised on social media, and contacted for industry commentary for the Aesthetics journal and Beauty Uncovered magazine.
 They are also known as being individuals who give back to the specialty and align with our ethos of endorsing and recognising excellence in this growing field.

 Being an Aesthetics Awards judge doesn’t mean that you will be a Finalist, Winner, or awarded Commended/Highly Commended at the Aesthetics Awards.
 Judges are allowed to enter the Aesthetics Awards, but will be treated like all other applicants.
 They will need to fill out the entry questions to a high standard and with the relevant information to be shortlisted.
 This will then be reviewed by our judging team, who will be reviewed to ensure there are no conflicts of interest and they will decide on the Finalists and Winners based on applications alone.